jnguyening/Covid_Analysis_SQL/README.md

 This repository contains SQL scripts and documentation for analyzingand visualizing COVID-19 data.
 The project focuses on leveraging SQL to explore, query, and provide insights into the spread of the virus, its impact on different regions, and trends over time from COVID-19 datasets.

+## About

+The COVID-19 pandemic has generated a wealth of data related to cases, testing, vaccinations, and more.
+This project aims to provide SQL-based tools and scripts for analyzing COVID-19 data efficiently.